Court challenge ahead for Trump’s district drawing order

 ORLANDO, Fla.
-(AP) — Civil rights groups on Wednesday gave notice in court of their intent to squelch an effort by President Donald Trump to bar people in the U.S. illegally from being included in the head count as congressional districts are redrawn.
+(AP) — Civil rights groups on Wednesday gave notice in court of their intent to squelch an effort by President Donald Trump to bar people in the U.S. illegally from being included in the head count when congressional districts are redrawn.

 Civil rights groups already challenging an order Trump issued last year directing the U.S. Census Bureau to gather citizenship data from administrative records made a request in federal court to expand their complaint to include the new directive Trump issued Tuesday.

-A federal judge in Maryland on Wednesday granted the civil rights groups’ request during a hearing held by telephone.
+A federal judge in Maryland granted the civil rights groups’ request during a hearing held by telephone Wednesday.

 “Just when you thought everything was settled yesterday, a new order comes out that makes things unsettled,” U.S. District Judge Paula Xinis said.